 Chronic dry eye is a common condition that not only causes persistent discomfort, but it can also compromise your vision.
 With chronic dry eye, you do not have enough quality tears to lubricate, nourish and protect your eyes.
-At the office of Georgia Vision Center Inc we’ll perform a comprehensive examination as well as discuss your symptoms and review your medical history to diagnose this condition and recommend an appropriate course of care.
+At the office of Southeast Eye Group Inc we’ll perform a comprehensive examination as well as discuss your symptoms and review your medical history to diagnose this condition and recommend an appropriate course of care.

 Although dry eye rarely causes complications, advanced cases might cause damage to the front surface of the eye.
 As part of your eye exam, we’ll examine your eyelids, evaluate your blink dynamics and inspect your cornea.
 We’ll also perform diagnostic tests to evaluate the quantity and quality of your tears.
 Fortunately, there are a number of effective treatment options to alleviate the symptoms of dry eye.
 Artificial tears in the form of eye drops and ointments can help minimize dryness and keep your eyes healthy.
 Anti-inflammatory eyedrops or medication may be recommended as well as drops that increase tear production.
 In some cases, a tear duct procedure may be suggested to help conserve natural tears and prevent them from draining away.

-At the office of Georgia Vision Center, we’re dedicated to providing the highest quality of skilled and compassionate care.
+At the office of Southeast Eye Group, we’re dedicated to providing the highest quality of skilled and compassionate care.
 For more information on our office and the many services that we provide, give us a call today.

 By Georgia Vision Center